mggg/VoteKit/paper/paper.md

 [^4]: See for instance the extensive array of open-source tools on the
-    Computational Social Choice (COMSOC) community page [@ComSoc] including the widely used collection of ranked data called PrefLib [@ComSoc] See also the materials provided by FairVote, including their DataVerse and GitHub [@RCV-Cruncher].
+    Computational Social Choice (COMSOC) community page [@ComSoc] including the widely used collection of ranked data called PrefLib [@ComSoc].
+See also the materials provided by FairVote, including their DataVerse and GitHub [@RCV-Cruncher].
 The ArXiV preprint [@GuideExperiments] provides an impressively comprehensive list of numerical experiments on elections.
 The PRAGMA Project